ljeng/cheat-sheet/README.md

 # cheat-sheet

-This cheat sheet contains templates for common data structures and algorithms in Python.
+This comprehensive Python cheat sheet contains templates for the most common data structures and algorithms used in Python programming.
+It provides an easy-to-understand guide for beginners, as well as quick reference for experienced coders.
+It covers the essential elements of Python programming, including data structures, functions, classes, tuples, dictionaries, list comprehensions, and more.
+With this cheat sheet, you'll be able to quickly find and apply the Python code you need to solve complex programming problems.

 ## Table of Contents